 Name change requests must be made in writing; forms are available in the Office of the Registrar.
-Three identification documents must accompany the request.
-All documents must indicate the student's new name, and at least one of the documents must be a valid photo ID.
+Two identification documents must accompany the request.
+All documents must indicate the student's new name, at least one of the documents must be a valid photo ID, and at least one document must link the change from former name to current name.
 Approved identification documents include:

-- Marriage certificate
+- · Marriage certificate

-- Divorce decree
+- · Divorce decree

 - · Driver's license (with picture)

-- State ID (with picture)
+- · State ID (with picture)

-- U.S. military ID (with picture)
+- · U.S. military ID (with picture)

-- Mexican Consular ID (with picture)
+- · Mexican Consular ID (with picture)

-- Social Security card
+- · Social Security card

 - Passport

-- Court order
+- · Court order